datastax/dsbulk/manual/settings.md

 *NOTE:* The long options described here can be persisted in `conf/application.conf` and thus permanently override defaults and avoid specifying options on the command line.

+A template configuration file can be found [here](./application.template.conf).

 ## Sections

 <a href="#Common">Common Settings</a><br>